hdecoudr/prs-project-public/README.md

 | `s`      | Save the current map              |
 | `ESCAPE` | Leave the game                    |

-The following input are applicable to the level editor mode:
+The following inputs are applicable to the level editor mode:

 | Key      | Descrption                       |
 |:--------:|:---------------------------------|